adamdecaf/akka/akka-docs/rst/java/fault-tolerance.rst

 As explained in :ref:`actor-systems` each actor is the supervisor of its children, and as such each actor defines fault handling supervisor strategy.
-This strategy cannot be changed afterwards as it is an integral part of the actor system’s structure.
+This strategy cannot be changed afterwords as it is an integral part of the actor system’s structure.

 Fault Handling in Practice